Blog Details

 Many beautiful islands in the Andaman Islands archipelago are visited year-round by tourists who enjoy nature and marine life.

 However, the ruins of the former British colony on the tranquil and isolated Ross Island have a special allure for tourists.
-After a British marine surveyor called Daniel Ross, the island was given his name.
+After a British marine surveyor called Daniel Ross, the island was given its name.

 Ross Island, the former British Administrative Headquarters, and its various ancient ruins are being maintained by the Indian Navy.